andrewshell/mono-asdo-11ty/content/essays/webfinger-for-activitypub-feed-discovery.md

 Another link, defined by `"rel": "http://webfinger.net/rel/profile-page"` is the URL a human should visit for this actor's profile page.

 The last link is something related to oStatus.
 However, that URL goes to a gambling spam site.
-So far, I have yet to track down precisely what I'm supposed to do with that link, but it's clear it has to do with subscribing.
+The wiki for it is [available from the w3c](https://www.w3.org/community/ostatus/wiki/Main_Page.html).

 Other services can also have links in the WebFinger document.
 For instance, OpenID Connect uses it.